From BR Bullpen

 In 2011, he signed with the Tampa Bay Rays, at the same time as former Red Sox teammate Manny Ramirez.
 While Manny's stay in Tampa was short-lived and ended in the ignominy of a failed drug test in early April, Johnny was the team's primary DH the entire season and played an important role as one of the rare veterans on a very young team that caught fire late in the year and eliminated the Red Sox from the wild card spot on the season's last day.
 He played 150 games, hitting .261/.326/.418, with 152 hits, 79 runs, 29 doubles, 7 triples, 16 homers and 73 RBI.
 He also stole 19 bases and was only caught 6 times.
 In the ALDS, he went 4 for 17 with a homer against the Texas Rangers.
 However, in spite of his solid overall performance, he failed to find a team interested in his services for the 2012 season and was still unemployed when the season opened.
 He was facing retirement at age 38, fewer than 300 hits shy of the magic 3000 number, but finally signed a contract on April 17th, with the Cleveland Indians.
 He had to first head to the team's minor league training complex in Goodyear, AZ to work himself back into game shape, though.
 He made his debut with the Indians on May 2nd but, embarrassingly, had to take himself out of the game in the 6th inning when he began cramping up; he had gone 0 for 3 with a walk.
 He played 64 games for Cleveland, but hit only .222 with 4 homers and 19 RBI as the team's left fielder.
 With the team falling out of contention in the AL Central, the Indians decided to cut ties with him on August 3rd, replacing him with youngster Ezequiel Carrera.

 After the 2012 season, Damon decided to go his mother's native Thailand to play for the Thai national team in the 2013 World Baseball Classic Qualifiers but also to conduct baseball clinics and act as a mentor to younger members of the national team.
 In 2014, he told a sports-talk radio show that he felt he had been "booted" from baseball because he refused to take performance-enhancing drugs, a claim which was met with skepticism, seeing that he played regularly until he was 38 and was clearly no longer a productive player when he was forced to retire.

 Interestingly enough, the most similar player through age 31 was Tim Raines, and other similar players in the top ten included Pete Rose and Lou Brock.
 By the end of the 2011 season, the most similar was Vada Pinson, who fell just short of 3000 hits over a long career as an outfielder, and who also moved around a lot in the second half of his career.
 Interestingly, Pinson did not make the Hall of Fame because his ability to collect a lot of hits was his most visible asset and he did not reach the significant career milestone that would have made him a Hall of Famer in voters' eyes.
-A similar fate may well await Damon when he becomes eligible for Cooperstown if he does not reach the magic number.
+A similar fate may well await Damon when he becomes eligible for Cooperstown as he also did not reach the magic number.

 He appeared in the movie Fever Pitch as himself.